eea/gemet/docs/new_api/source/index.rst

     +-------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+

     |   Why this business with property URIs?
-It is to provide an opportunity for someone who thinks in RDF terms to use the API in a for him natural way.
+It is to provide an opportunity for someone who thinks in RDF terms to use the API in a natural way.

     Example: